- Solicitors For Business

 Attorney or Deputy Investigations

-Whether appointed as an Attorney or Deputy for a person’s financial affairs the person acting in the role should take care to ensure that they act within the scope of the powers conferred to them through the Enduring or Lasting Power of Attorney, or through an Order of the Court of Protection.
+Whether appointed as an Attorney under an EPA, LPA, or a Deputy via the Court of Protection, the person acting in the role should take care to ensure that they act within the scope of the powers conferred to them through the EPA or LPA, or through an Order of the Court of Protection.

-Where there are signs that an individual is acting outside of their powers or is believed to be abusing their position, a referral may be made to the Office of the Public Guardian to consider that individual’s conduct and their appropriateness to carry on in the role of Attorney or Deputy.
+If there are signs that an Attorney or Deputy is believed to be abusing their position, a referral may be made to the Office of the Public Guardian to consider that individual’s conduct and their appropriateness to carry on in the role of Attorney or Deputy.

 Where it is found that the individual has abused their position, the Office of the Public Guardian has the power to: